Butlin's: Bognor Regis

 Butlins Bognor opened in 1960.
 The camp later became known as Southcoast World until 1998 and is now known as Butlins Bognor Regis Resort.
 In 1999 it was renovated again with the construction of a Skyline Pavilion.
 In 2005, a new £10m hotel called "The Shoreline" was unveiled at the Bognor Regis resort.
 A second hotel "The Ocean" opened on the site in Summer 2009 and general landscaping and upgrading also took place.
 In July 2012 a third hotel "The Wave" hotel was opened to guests.

 Minehead

 Butlins Minehead was opened to the public on 26 May 1962.
 It underwent substantial renovation in the 1980s, being renamed Somerwest World.
 In 1998 it was renovated again with the construction of a Skyline Pavilion.
 Since 1999 the Minehead resort has undergone further aesthetic upgrades.
 However, most of the original buildings remain, including almost all the original chalets.
 As such Minehead is now the last remaining Butlins camp that is still largely as Sir Billy designed it.
-Minehead is the largest resort out of the three remaining open parks, and can hold up to 10,000 guests.
+Minehead is the largest resort out of the three remaining open parks.